aohorodnyk/aohorodnyk.com/content/post/2023-03-03-preallocate-dynamic-structures.md

 ### Memory management

 When dynamic languages were involved, all static languages required co-manage memory manually.
-Every developer had to consider array sizes, resizing, memory cleaning, etc.
+Every developer had to consider an array size, resizing, memory cleaning, etc.

 Currently, every language (including C++) provides a way how to almost or entirely avoid memory management in these ways: